Switch to ADA Accessible Theme

 Get Help From an Employment Lawyer in California

-At the Law Office of Karen J. Sloat, APC, our California employment lawyer helps companies and organizations put proactive plans in place to protect their best interests.
+At Sloat Law Group, our California employment lawyer helps companies and organizations put proactive plans in place to protect their best interests.
 Have questions about holiday staffing or holiday wages?
 We can help.
 Contact us now for a confidential case review.
 Our firm works with employers in Coachella Valley, Riverside County, and throughout California.

 Source: